 You need things like storage with no-fault overage, ads, monetization, media validation, FTP uploads, ID3 tagging and iTunes optimization.

 With all of these in mind, my recommendation for new podcasters is to get started with BuzzSprout and claim a free $20 gift card.

 Podcast platforms, also known as podcast directories, are services like iTunes, Spotify, and Google Play that take your podcast files and RSS feed and push them to their front end systems.
 This easily allows your audience to find your show with a podcast app, their computer, iPhone, or Android device.

-You simply upload your audio with your podcast host, and when the podcast platform detects something new in your RSS feed, it downloads the file and displays your episode’s information to its users.
+You simply upload your audio with your podcast host, and when the podcast platform detects something new in your feed, it downloads the file and displays the new episode to its users.